-This indicator estimates the rate of change in extent and condition of terrestrial native vegetation on public and private land in Victoria, measured through habitat condition scores.
-It will measure the rate of losses and gains in the condition and extent of native vegetation and habitat, as measured by a combined quality-quantity measure across the state over a specific period of time.
+This indicator estimates the rate of change in extent and quality of terrestrial native vegetation on public and private land in Victoria, measured through units of habitat hectares.
+It will measure the rate of losses and gains in the condition and extent of native vegetation and habitat, as measured by a combined quality-quantity measure (Habitat Hectares) across the state over a specific period of time.
 It will consider data and estimates of the benefit or impact of actions delivered through volunteer actions, government programs and investment, entitled uses, exemptions and insufficient management of threats, as well as permitted clearing, offsets and native vegetation credits.